anup-moitra/foundational-linux-training/01-understanding-linux-concepts/02-understanding-the-os.md

 An **Operating System** is like a **referee and translator** between apps and hardware.

-- **Translator:** Apps don’t talk to hardware directly—they ask the OS to “save this file” or “connect to Wi-Fi.”
+- **Translator:** Apps do not talk to hardware directly.
+They ask the OS to “save this file” or “connect to Wi-Fi.”
-- **Referee:** The OS makes sure one program can’t crash or overwrite another.
+- **Referee:** The OS makes sure one program cannot crash or overwrite another.

 A simple mental model:

 **Apps → Libraries → Kernel → Hardware**

 The **kernel** is the OS core.
 It manages the CPU, memory, files, and devices.
-On top of it lives the **user space**—your programs, shells, and graphical interface.
+On top of it lives the **user space**: your programs, shells, and graphical interface.

 ## 2️⃣ What Jobs Does an OS Do?